Serpukhovsko-Timiryazevskaya line: History

-Afterwards, construction of the Timiryazevsky radius followed and in 1991 the major five station extension brought the line to the northern districts of Timiryazvesky, Butyrsky, Marfino and Otradnoye itself.
-Also, the line had interchanges with three major railway lines.
-The unique station Timiryazveskaya is the only one in Moscow built to the Deep single-vault (Leningrad) design.
-The Timiryazevsky radius had two more extensions, Biberevo in 1992 and Altufyevo in 1994 making it the northernmost in the system.
+Afterwards, construction of the Timiryazevsky radius followed and in 1991 the major five station extension brought the line along the Dmitrovskoye Highway to the northern districts of Timiryazvesky, Butyrsky, Marfino and Otradnoye while providing three links to the stations of Savyolovsky suburban railway line.
+The station Timiryazveskaya is the only one in Moscow that has a deep single-vault (Leningrad) design.
+Two more stations were built north of Otradnoye, Bibirevo in 1992 and Altufyevo in 1994, making the line the northernmost in the system.

-On the opposite Serpukhovsky end, in the early 2000s three extensions were built: Ulitsa Akademika Yangelya (2000), Annino (2001) and Bulvar Dmitriya Donskogo (2002).
+On the opposite Serpukhovsky radius, three more stations were built in the early 2000s in southern part of Chertanovo district: Ulitsa Akademika Yangelya (2000), Annino (2001) and Bulvar Dmitriya Donskogo (2002).
 The latter carried the line into Severnoye Butovo District, making it the first line to cross the MKAD beltway.
 Today the line is the only one in Moscow for which no extension plans or proposals exist.